-We recently created a challenging Magento Ninja game to highlight the power of the platform and why it is so good for creating ecommerce websites.
 We built it along the same lines as another game that we had created especially for Christmas, which was designed to build users’ understanding of SEO.

 Both games used a combination of some of the latest web development technologies including HTML5, CSS3, AngularJS and GSAP.
 This is a quick introduction to how we integrated AngularJS and GSAP into the project, which will help you to start to using them in your next web design project.

 If you’re thinking about using AngularJS for the first time we would advise you start without jQuery, as it can be difficult to separate the logic ‘The Angular Way’.
 By removing the jQuery library completely we found it easier to understand how AngularJS was intended to be used.

 Adding AngularJS to your web app

 To get started on an AngularJS project all you need to include is a single JS file which can be downloaded from Github the AngularJS website or the CDN.